top of page

 Do cathelicidins contribute to neutrophils defenses in swine dysentery?

-Infectious diseases are increasingly untreatable due to the worldwide rise of antibiotic resistance.
+Infectious diseases in animal production are increasingly untreatable due to the worldwide rise of antibiotic resistance.
 Developing new non-antibiotic treatments is a priority in both human and veterinary medicine.
 For pigs, antibiotic resistance in swine dysentery (SD) is particularly troubling.
 SD is caused by a highly contagious spirochete Brachyspira hyodysenteriae, which colonizes the colon of young pigs to cause colitis and severe hemorrhagic diarrhea.
 Without treatment, mortality can reach 30% in naturally infected herds.
 SD is a concerning animal welfare problem for the pork industry, causing decreased production, increased treatment costs and culling of infected animals.
 Antibiotics largely eliminated B. hyodysenteriae in the 1990s, but antimicrobial resistance has recently caused its resurgence.
 Current treatments still rely on large amounts of antibiotics that exacerbate resistance, so new therapies stand to greatly benefit the pork industry.
 Developing new treatments requires an understanding of host immune responses, which remain largely unknown in SD.

 Other Projects